pipelinelabo/datalaiq-wiki/distributed/cluster.md

 ### Installing webserver via Debian package

 Setting up a webserver-only node from the Debian package requires a few additional steps.
-Set up the repository and install the Gravwell package as described in [the quickstart document](#!quickstart/quickstart.md#Debian_repository).
+Set up the repository and install the DatalaiQ package as described in [the quickstart document](#!quickstart/quickstart.md#Debian_repository).
 You can allow the installer to auto-generate secret tokens for you when prompted.

 After installing the `gravwell` package, you'll need to disable the indexer: